Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Bruised egos after he’d beaten the pants off all of them, Powell guessed, but he would have very much liked to catch somebody spreading that particular bit of gossip.
 They would have soon found themselves sharing the sentiment with Sergeant Arés, who’d had a hand in devising the JETS training regime.

-Walsh himself certainly didn’t seem to think there was anything “settle for less” about it.
+Walsh himself certainly didn’t seem to think there was anything "settle for less" about it.
 This was a man who had already made the grade for HEAT, and now he had even been heard to grudgingly admit he was finding the JETS course *’a good challenge’*.

 The question was, what role would Daar play in the JETS?
 The mission statement mandated deployment to high-end deathworlds.
 If they sent him somewhere with microlife as vicious as Earth’s…

 Well, the man to ask was standing right in front of him.
-“Arright, opinion time and don’t fookin’ sugar-coat it for me,” he said.
-“If we sent him to Earth, how would he do?”
+"Arright, opinion time and don’t fookin’ sugar-coat it for me," he said.
+"If we sent him to Earth, how would he do?"

-Burgess considered it with an uncomfortable, grit-toothed expression. “...We learned a lot from Ayma and Regaari’s tour,” he said.
-“Viruses ain’t a problem at all, they’re too choosy about DNA.
+Burgess considered it with an uncomfortable, grit-toothed expression. "...We learned a lot from Ayma and Regaari’s tour," he said.
+"Viruses ain’t a problem at all, they’re too choosy about DNA.
 The Gaoian immune system can handle most bacteria pretty okay but a staph infection and antibiotic-resistant strains would be a major fuckin’ problem.
 It’s fungal infections that’d be the big deal.
 Scratch his paw while he’s diggin’ in the dirt and he might lose an arm.
-On the flip side though, hell sir… you change your socks today?”
+On the flip side though, hell sir… you change your socks today?"

 Powell snorted. *‘Take a Motrin, hydrate and change your socks’*.
 Burgess was a medic, after all.
 The point was well-made however - fungal infections had had plenty of impact on *human* servicemen over the centuries, and even if Athlete’s Foot was a vastly more serious complaint in a Gaoian than in a human the fact was that any man in the field was going to be taking disease-prevention steps.
 Daar’s would just have to be more diligent.

-“Arright.
-So you think he could hack it?”
+"Arright.
+So you think he could hack it?"

-“With care, yeah.
+"With care, yeah.
 Might increase the medical supplies he carries but if he’s careful then I don’t see no reason Daar couldn’t handle Earth.
 But, uh, we should probably, uh, talk with his Clan before we do.
-I think Daar maybe glosses over some of the details when he writes home....”
+I think Daar maybe glosses over some of the details when he writes home...."

-“He’s an adventurous sort.”
+"He’s an adventurous sort."

-“Yeah.
+"Yeah.
 I bet some pressure from his Clan will sober him up.
-But,” Burgess added, “I still don’t doubt he can do it.
+But," Burgess added, "I still don’t doubt he can do it.
 I just...we need to maybe scare him straight, yeah?
-He ain’t dumb but he’s got an ego and he really can’t afford that, not on Earth.”
+He ain’t dumb but he’s got an ego and he really can’t afford that, not on Earth."

-“Hmm.
-I reckon if you and Sergeant Kovač put your heads together you can put a healthy fear of Mother Earth into him.”
+"Hmm.
+I reckon if you and Sergeant Kovač put your heads together you can put a healthy fear of Mother Earth into him."

 Burgess grinned.
-“Oh yeah.
-Couple’a Gaoian tissue samples, a sample of *Tinea Cruris*, and…”
+"Oh yeah.
+Couple’a Gaoian tissue samples, a sample of *Tinea Cruris*, and…"

-“Tinea Cruris?”
+"Tinea Cruris?"

-“Jock Itch, sir.”
+"Jock Itch, sir."

 Powell chuckled.
-“Pair that with the daily bathing…” Yet another way Gaoians were slightly canine.
+"Pair that with the daily bathing…" Yet another way Gaoians were slightly canine.

-“Ayup.
+"Ayup.
 He’ll get it, sir.
-I’ll see to that.”
+I’ll see to that."

-“Good lad.”
+"Good lad."
 Powell handed back the tablet feeling inwardly pleased.
 He placed enormous trust in his Protectors, and they were worthy of it.
 If they were optimistic, so was he.
 And if Daar could handle Earth…

 He could handle anywhere.
 ___